The best TPRM software for 2026

 Key features

-- Broad GRC capabilities including privacy, ethics, and ESG modules
+- Broad GRC and privacy capabilities

-- Enterprise-grade workflow customization for complex TPRM processes
+- Enterprise workflow customization for complex TPRM

 Ideal for